kannanjayachandran/Full-Stack-Data-Science/01. Introduction to Computer Science/Computer_Networks.md

 #### Internet Layer

-Responsible for routing data accross different networks to get it to the right destination.
+Responsible for routing data across different networks to get it to the right destination.

 Fundamental protocol in this layer is the IP (Internet Protocol).
 It also has other protocols like ICMP(Internet Control Message Protocol) used by programs like `ping` to test connectivity and ARP(Address Resolution Protocol) to map IP addresses to MAC addresses.